ls1intum/Artemis/docs/dev/setup.rst

 1. Adding new feedback on a manually selected block
 2. Adding new feedback on an automatically selected block
 3. Deleting a feedback
-4. Clicking to resolve feedback conflicts
-5. Clicking to view origin submission of automatically generated feedback
+4. Clicking to view origin submission of automatically generated feedback
-6. Hovering over the text assessment feedback impact warning
+5. Hovering over the text assessment feedback impact warning
-7. Editing/Discarding an automatically generated feedback
+6. Editing/Discarding an automatically generated feedback
-8. Clicking the Submit button when assessing a text submission
+7. Clicking the Submit button when assessing a text submission
-9. Clicking the Assess Next button when assessing a text submission
+8. Clicking the Assess Next button when assessing a text submission

 These events are tracked by attaching a POST call to the respective DOM elements on the client side.
 The POST call accesses the **TextAssessmentEventResource** which then adds the events in its respective table.